dlisk100/davidalisk.github.io/content/posts/sustainable-design.md

 tags: ["Design", "Sustainability", "Product Management"]

 ---
 In the race to combat climate change, we've been asking the wrong question.
-Instead of "How do we convince or force people to make sustainable choices?" we should ask "How do we make sustainable choices the preferrable choice?"
+Instead of asking "How do we convince or force people to make sustainable choices?" we should ask "How do we make sustainable choices the preferrable choice?"

 The most successful sustainable products don’t win because they appeal to environmental consciousness – they win because they make sustainability the better choice.